Accompanying Resource: Printable Study Guide

-There are a few different ways you can factor a quadratic expression.
+There are a few different ways you can factor a quadratic expression (check out a lesson on factoring if this isn't familiar to you).
 You can use educated guess-and-check and use FOIL to see if you've factored it correctly.
 Let's say we have to factor the quadratic below:

 We could use educated guess-and-check to factor this quadratic.
 We know that the numbers in the LAST spots must multiply to 8.
 This means we could try 1 and 8 or 2 and 4.
 In order to end up with a 6x in the middle, we need to use the 2 and the 4.

 You could also use the Quadratic Formula to find the roots of the quadratic.
 We need to plug in 1 for a, 6 for b and 8 for c.
 We can see that it simplifies to -2 and -4.
 Remember, the Quadratic Formula gives you the roots (zeros).
 These are the values that make the expression equal to 0.
 We can use the roots to write the factors.
 If -2 is a root, that means (x +2) is a factor.
 If you plug -2 into (x + 2), it equals 0.
 Likewise, if -4 is a root, that means (x + 4) is a factor.

 Teachers,make sure to check out the study guides and activities.